lechbaczynski/sorted-linked-list/README.md

 `docker run -ti sortedlist`

-should runn all the uit tests and output their results.
+should run all the PHP Unit tests and output their results.

 # Notes
-Works with PHP 8
+Works with PHP 8 and PHPUnit 10